 Assembling Living World’s Guinea Pig Cage

-If you are wondering why you have to assemble cage yourself, it because of shipping, plain and simple.
+If you are wondering why you have to assemble the cage yourself, it is because of shipping, plain and simple.

 Pro’s and Con’s of Living World’s Guinea Pig Cage